memgraph/docs/docs/tutorials/install-memgraph-on-windows-10.md

 :::note

-Before connecting, ensure that the Memgraph server is running as explained on [Step 2](#step-2-installing-memgraph).
+Before connecting, ensure that the Memgraph server is running as explained in [Step 2](#step-2-installing-memgraph).
 You won't be able to connect if the server is not already running!